TrFolwe/SQLApi/README.md

 # SqlApi
-SqlApi made in php easy sqlite operation
+SqlApi made in php easy sqlite operation.
+You can easily set the folder field names and use them in your project.